wdeforest23/InternationAlly/README.md

 **InternationAlly** aims to:

-- Provide an **efficient and comprehensive** way for international students to secure housing.
+- Provide an **efficient, user-friendly platform** for international students to explore and secure housing options tailored to their unique needs.
+- Offer **tailored, local advice** that considers unique regional contexts, helping students connect with their new communities and access the most relevant services and amenities.
-- Offer **guidance** on legal, cultural, and logistical matters to help students adapt smoothly.
+- Deliver **reliable guidance** on navigating legal, cultural, and logistical challenges, empowering students to adapt seamlessly to their new environment.
-- Act as a **trusted friend and advisor**, simplifying the complexities of moving abroad.
+- Serve as a **trusted companion**, blending empathy and expertise to simplify the complexities of moving abroad and ensuring students feel supported every step of the way.

+Together, these goals ensure that InternationAlly provides a holistic and user-focused solution for international students navigating the challenges of moving abroad.

 <div align="center">
   <img src="documents/InternationAlly_Intro.jpg">